-I am today announcing adjustments to the second payment tranche for the urban congestion performance fund.
-This follows the statement on 23 February 2009 when the 10 largest urban areas in England received £10.7 million to study and address the causes of urban congestion.
+I am today announcing the third tranche of performance-related payments from the Urban Congestion Performance Fund that will see the 10 largest urban areas in England receive a further £19.7 million to study and address the causes of urban congestion.

-My Department has a Public Service Agreement indicator regarding journey time on main roads into urban areas.
-The indicator states that by 2010-11 the 10 largest urban areas in England will meet the congestion targets set in their local transport plans relating to movement on main roads into city centres.
-The national indicator will be deemed to have been met if, on target routes in these areas, an average increase in travel of 4.4 per cent. is accommodated with an average increase of 3.6 per cent. in person journey time per mile.
+The Department for Transport has a public service agreement indicator regarding person journey time on main roads into urban areas.
+The indicator states that by 2010-11 the 10 largest urban areas in England will meet the congestion targets set in their local transport plan relating to movement on main roads into city centres.
+The indicator will be deemed to have been met if, on target routes in these areas, an average increase in travel of 4.4 per cent. is accommodated with an average increase of 3.6 per cent. in person journey time per mile.

-The overall national data now shows that the average person journey time across all the target routes has improved by 3.1 per cent. between the baseline (using 2004-05 and 2005-06 data) and 2007-08.
-The original announcement in February stated that it was a fall of 3.0 per cent.
-At the same time the average level of travel fell by 2.7 per cent. across all the target routes, whereas the original published figure was 3.3 per cent.
+On 4 February the Department published statistics for 2008-09 for each urban area to replace the provisional estimates that were published in November 2009.
+These data showed that the average person journey time across all the target routes has improved by 5.5 per cent. between the baseline (which uses a mix of 2004-05 and 2005-06 data) and 2008-09.
+At the same time the average level of travel fell by 0.8 per cent. across all the target routes.

-The performance fund is worth a total of £60 million over four years, and today’s announcement will have seen a total of £22.9 million paid to the 10 areas.
-A further £35 million is available over the next two financial years, and will also be awarded on a performance basis.
+The performance fund is worth a total of £60 million over four years, and today’s announcement will have seen a total of £42.6 million paid to the 10 areas.
+A further £15 million is available in the next financial year, and will also be awarded on a performance basis.